- John Appleby made bold predictions on HANA.

 Are they now all obsolete because HANA performs so poorly on them?
 Appleby makes it appear as if publishing the BW-EML benchmark is a great accomplishment.
 But as is typical with Appleby, he deceives readers by leaving out all the information that provides the full picture.
 As the Oracle database has similar “in memory” functionality, it is quite odd that SAP’s won’t compete against a database that it repeatedly calls out as “legacy.”

-According to SAP, HANA should be able to beat Oracle in an open competition easily, yet it dodges any competition.
+According to SAP, HANA should easily beat Oracle in an open competition, yet it dodges any competition.
 Why would SAP do this unless everything that SAP says about HANA’s performance is false?

 What is a Permissible in the Benchmark?